 A 1½ ounce / 43g serving of dark chocolate (70% cacao solids) will give you about 115mg of theobromine and 20mg of caffeine.
 By comparison, an 8 ounce / 250ml cup of coffee contains about 95mg of caffeine and no theobromine.
 The maximum recommended daily intake for caffeine is around 400mg, while theobromine (thankfully) is higher at around 1000mg a day.
 We need to keep in mind however, that most chocolate contains sugar or other sweeteners and additives that are very stimulating.
 It is no wonder then, that for sensitive individuals, the theobromine in cacao combined with sugar and a little caffeine can give us a serious blast of energy and make chocolate feel like more than a cup of coffee!
 Be mindful of your chocolate intake during the later hours of the day, especially if you struggle to fall or stay asleep at night.

 Let’s get to the recipe!
-I use honey to sweeten the granola bars, and to help bind all the ingredients together, but a good, vegan alternative could be date paste.
+I use honey to sweeten these Granola Candy Bars, and to help bind all the ingredients together, but a good, vegan alternative could be date paste.
 Just make sure it has a high viscosity (like, real sticky).
 This recipe is gluten-free, just make sure you buy gluten-free oats if you are sensitive.
 Hazelnuts may be hard to find and depending on where you are, can be expensive.
 If you’re looking for an alternative, almonds or cashews would be the best!
 The almonds may need more time in the oven, up to 25 minutes, but keep a good eye on them, as they can burn quickly.

 Of course you don’t have to make your own hazelnut butter for this recipe, but I highly highly recommend that you do.
 It’s really easy and a step that will fit into making the granola bars anyway.
 Just add 2 extra cups / 270g of hazelnuts to the baking sheets and roast as you would with the other ingredients.
 Blend hazelnuts in a food processor, scraping down the sides every so often, and eventually, you’ll have hazelnut butter.
 It can take up to ten minutes, so be patient.
 Add a splash of olive oil to get it going, if absolutely necessary.
 This will make about 1 cup / 250ml, which is exactly what you need for the recipe.
 You’re welcome!